n-grace-henry/MS-Thesis/march_progress_log.md

 Mixed fresh 4:1 toluene:pivaloyal chloride

 ## 2023-03-31
-Performed liquid-liquid extraction on the test standards and test samples
+Performed liquid-liquid extraction on the test standards and test samples.

+15 scales might be a little bit too much because all the samples are looking very chunky.